roboticslab-uc3m/developer-manual/docs/programming/README.md

 ## Programming in C/C++

 * Some good slides on C are "Thinking in C" by Bruce Eckel, and some good books on C++ are "Thinking in C++" by Bruce Eckel.
-* A nice IDE is QTCreator, but you can also customize Eclipse, Atom or even Vim.
+* A nice IDE is Visual Studio Code, but you can also customize QtCreator, Eclipse, Atom or even Vim.
 * Use [project-generator](https://github.com/roboticslab-uc3m/project-generator) for creation of new C/C++ projects.
 * Report any problems with project-generator in its corresponding [issues section](https://github.com/roboticslab-uc3m/project-generator/issues).
 If you find that this solution doesn't suit you, at least stick to [CMake]((#programming-in-cmake) for any C/C++ project.
 * Use _UpperCamelCase_ for library and class names.